nrwl/nx/docs/shared/react-tutorial/2-project-graph.md

 You can confirm that your graph now matches your required structure.

-The Nx Graph is more than just a visualization - Nx provides tooling to optimize your task-running and even automate your CI based on this graph.
+The Project Graph is more than just a visualization - Nx provides tooling to optimize your task-running and even automate your CI based on this graph.
 This will be covered in more detail in: [4: Workspace Optimization](/react-tutorial/4-workspace-optimization).

 ## What's Next